-Using Regex in Golf
+Using Regex in RimStone

 Regex (or "REGular EXpressions") is a powerful way to search strings, as well as to replace parts of strings.
 It makes it easier to reliably do so, since regular expressions are usually short; at the same time there's a learning curve in becoming proficient.
 However, given that regex is ubiquitous, it is worth learning at least some of it, as it can come handy.

-Golf's implementation of regex is via match-regex statement, which allows for both searching and replacing in a single statement.
+RimStone's implementation of regex is via match-regex statement, which allows for both searching and replacing in a single statement.
 It also has a caching capability (meaning caching of compiled regex process), which can increase performance by up to 500%.

 Create directory for your application: